 Documents reveal that during a hearing on behalf of a recently terminated employee in November 2017, Reynolds asked to stop the meeting after expressing discomfort.
 After being pushed several times to explain why, he cited the “revealing” attire of a female employee present at the meeting.

-However, in interviews with Spectator, Reynolds argued that Barnard did not follow their typical employee termination procedures, which begins with a verbal warning and goes through several levels of suspension.
-He acknowledged that he could have managed the situation differently, but emphasized that he only gave a reason for his discomfort when repeatedly pushed to explain.
+However, in interviews with Spectator, Reynolds argued that Barnard did not follow its typical employee termination procedures which begin with a verbal warning and go through several levels of suspension.
+He acknowledged that he could have managed the situation differently but emphasized that he only gave a reason for his discomfort when he was repeatedly pushed to explain.

 The union has since challenged his termination, first through arbitration and eventually to the Court of the Southern District of New York.
 Both concluded that Reynolds had been wrongfully terminated and should be reinstated as an employee.

 Barnard challenged the rulings, and the case is now pending in a review court.

 The Barnard spokesperson said that the college has been informed by the union that it will not agree to additional meetings to negotiate the contract because Reynolds is banned from campus.
 The college believes that Reynolds’ inability to attend meetings on campus should not be an obstacle to the negotiation process.

 But with a president who is banned from campus and therefore unable to defend employees in grievance hearings, union members have pointed to a chilling effect on their willingness to file grievances.
 Reynolds has been present at only one grievance hearing since his termination in 2018.

 “Without the president’s presence [on campus], people are afraid for their positions.
 Reynolds is one of the best things that has happened to us, and he doesn’t fight to fight—he fights for what’s right,” said David Pedrosa, the Executive Vice President of TWU and a superintendent in 620.